Summary

 A wide range of performance cars stack up against the Volkswagen Golf GTI.
 Some are better but the VW still scores, well, because it is the Golf GTI.
 Prime rivals include the Ford Focus ST and Cupra Leon, while the Clubsport GTI competes against more hardcore alternatives such as the Honda Civic Type R and Hyundai i30 N.

-If you’re looking to buy a Volkswagen Golf GTI, The Car Expert’s partners can help you find the right car
+If you’re looking to buy a new or used Volkswagen Golf GTI, The Car Expert’s partners can help you find the right car

 If you’re looking to lease a new Volkswagen Golf GTI, The Car Expert’s partners can help you find a competitive deal